Cardiac Catheterization

 Angioplasty with Stenting

-Also called percutaneous coronary intervention (PCI).
-If coronary artery blockages are detected during catheterization, an interventional cardiologist can treat these by inflating a small balloon at the tip of the catheter to open the narrowed artery.
+Angioplasty with stenting, also called percutaneous coronary intervention (PCI), is a common and highly effective treatment for coronary artery disease.
+During this procedure, an interventional cardiologist can find blockages in the coronary arteries and treat them by inflating a small balloon at the tip of the catheter to open the narrowed artery.
 A small, cylindrical, mesh tube called a stent is placed in the artery to keep it open.
 Some stents are coated with a medication that is released slowly to prevent future narrowing of the artery.

 Carotid Stenting

-In a procedure similar to angioplasty, balloons and stents are used to repair or open carotid arteries leading to the brain, lowering stroke risk.
+Similar to angioplasty, carotid stenting uses balloons and stents to repair or open blocked carotid arteries that lead to the brain.
+This lowers stroke risk.

 Atherectomy

-A small device that shaves the plaque in the coronary artery can be used to open a blockage.
+A small device shaves off plaque in a coronary artery to open a blockage.

 Balloon Valvuloplasty

 People who are not candidates for conventional aortic or mitral valve surgery for stenosis or a blockage may be offered this less-invasive procedure.
-A balloon is threaded through a catheter to your narrowed heart valve and inflated to open the valve.
+Through a catheter, a small balloon is advanced to your narrowed heart valve and inflated, opening the valve.

 Mitral Valve Clip